-Cool air is coming soon and your AC has survived another summer.
-But just because it made it through this summer doesn’t mean it will keep cooling the next time temperatures rise.
-Here are some signals that your air conditioner may be on its last summer.
+Cool air is coming soon and your AC has made it through another cooling season.
+But surviving this summer doesn’t guarantee it will keep its cool the next time temperatures rise.
+Here are a few signs that your air conditioner may be on its last summer.

 Not cooling your home

-Your air conditioner is meant to keep you cool and comfortable on the steamiest of days, so if your system is not keeping your family cool (and you’re uncomfortable) there’s possibly a problem.
-There are several situations where your system may quit cooling – a wrongly calibrated thermostat, a refrigerant leak, or compressor failure.
-Once you’ve determined the situation, it may be better to just let go of your little engine that could, and move on to a newer, more energy-efficient air conditioner – ideally one that keeps you cool.
+Your AC system is supposed to keep you cool and comfortable on the steamiest of days, so if it’s not keeping your family cool (and you’re not comfortable) there’s possibly a problem.
+There are several situations where your AC may quit cooling – a refrigerant leak, compressor failure, or a wrongly calibrated thermostat.
+Depending on the situation, it may be better to just let go of your little engine that could, and invest in a newer, more energy-efficient air conditioner – ideally one that keeps your home cool.

 More Frequent Repairs

-If you’re needing air conditioner repairs every year, it may be time to give it up and purchase a new one.
-Frequent air conditioning repairs are a good sign that your air conditioning system is starting to die and you don’t want to be caught in the middle of soaring temperatures with a roasting hot home.
+If you’re needing air conditioner repairs every summer, it may be time to give it up and invest in a new one.
+Frequent AC repairs are a good signal that your air conditioning system is starting to go out and you don’t want to be caught in the middle of summer with a roasting hot home.

 Increase in Energy Bills